Adaptation pyramid for Delfland Water Board

 2023

-The Delfland Water Board is a partner in our Climate Adaptation Monitoring Lab.
+The Delfland Water Board is a partner in our Monitoring Lab Climate Adaptation.
 There is a strong sense within the water board that climate change calls for a transition: a transition towards restoring the natural resilience of the water system.
 But how do you gain insight into whether you are already well on the way towards this transition?
 Delfland asked us to create an infographic that shows how far Delfland is in climate-proofing its territory.
 An infographic that allows Delfland to communicate its vision on natural resilience to its administrators in a visually appealing way.

 What does the infographic show?

 To draw attention to restoring natural resilience, we devised the adaptation pyramid for this project.
-This pyramid visualises that natural resilience is the foundation of a system.
-And also that it is not sustainable in the long run to take all kinds of technical measures that are not actually in the right place.
-The broader that base of natural resilience, the less you need to invest in technical measures.
+This pyramid visualises that natural resilience is the foundation of your system.
+And also that it is not sustainable in the long run to take all kinds of technical measures that are in fact in the wrong place.
+The broader the base of natural resilience, the less you need to invest in technical measures.
 The top part of the pyramid shows that you always have to accept, to some extent, that the extremes will increase.
 That is why it is also important to make people aware that we have to learn to live with certain risks.

 What is the role of CAS?